Netsach/concrete-datastore/docs/authentication.md

 }
 ```
 -  `email` is mandatory
--  `password1` is optional (if ALLOW_SEND_EMAIL_ON_REGISTER is enabled in settings) and has a default value generated within the view.
+-  `password1` is optional (if ALLOW_SEND_EMAIL_ON_REGISTER is enabled in settings) and has a default value generated within the view
--  `password2` is optional (if ALLOW_SEND_EMAIL_ON_REGISTER is enabled in settings) and has a default value generated within the view.
+-  `password2` is optional (if ALLOW_SEND_EMAIL_ON_REGISTER is enabled in settings) and has a default value generated within the view
 -  `email_format` is optional and has a default value of DEFAULT_REGISTER_EMAIL_FORMAT (in settings)
 -  `url_format` is optional and has a default value of `"/#/set-password/{token}/{email}/"`

 **Use cases** :

 -  A user can set `password1` and `password2` in order to register whith his own password.
--  A user can register without setting passwords (if the settings ALLOW_SEND_EMAIL_ON_REGISTER is enabled), and he will recieve a link in an email.
-This link contains the email adress used to register with and a token used to reset password.
-He can then reset his password using this token
+-  A user can register without setting passwords (if the setting ALLOW_SEND_EMAIL_ON_REGISTER is enabled), and he will recieve a link in an email.
+This link contains the email adress used to register with and a token used to reset the password.
+He can then reset his password using this token.

 **Data example**